Charleston County School District

 Quick CTE Facts!

-• Students concentrating in CTE programs have a 90% graduation rate compared to an average national graduation rate of 74.9%.
+- The average high school graduation rate for students concentrating in CTE programs is 93%, compared to an average national freshman graduation rate of 84%

-• Experts project 47 million job openings in the decade ending 2020.
-About one-third will require an associate’s degree or certificate, and nearly all will require real-world skills that can be mastered through CTE classes.
+- Experts project about one-third of the 48 million job openings in the next decade will require an associate’s degree or certificate, and nearly all will require real-world skills that can be mastered through CTE classes

 Federal resources help ensure that career and technical programs are academically rigorous and up-to-date with the needs of business and industry.